 Aram is an visiting assistant professor in creative writing at Pacific Lutheran University.
-While earning his PhD, Aram was an instructor at Florida State University with past tutoring and fundraising experience for several youth creative arts organizations, including 826 Seattle, Open Books Chicago, the Ann Arbor YMCA, and The Ann Arbor Neutral Zone.
+While earning his PhD, Aram was an instructor at Florida State University.
+He has past tutoring and fundraising experience for several youth creative arts organizations, including 826 Seattle, Open Books Chicago, the Ann Arbor YMCA, and The Ann Arbor Neutral Zone.
 Additionally, he was a 2019 and 2020 Adroit Journal Summer Mentor in fiction.

 At FSU, Aram taught introductory composition, literature, and creative writing courses, including fiction technique and perspectives on the short story.
 His pedagogical interests include radical revision processes, journal and magazine publishing, and challenging traditional structures in academic writing.
 He served as the faculty adviser for Florida State University’s undergraduate literary journal, the Kudzu Review, and has been invited by multiple universities, student organizations, and arts organizations to lecture on the publishing industry, book reviews, and the economics of writing.